 Meal worth the splurge

 A beach club and restaurant on quiet Psarou Beach’s powdery sand, Nammos has been a favorite of Greek and international celebrities since it opened in 2003.
 With stone walls and a thatched-roof terrace—and a menu of caper-tossed pastas, fresh grilled fish, and barbecue beef sliders—it hits the right balance of relaxed and elegant.
-Reservations aren’t easy to secure, but I can make you one.
+Reservations aren’t easy to secure.

 Kopanisti (κοπανιστή), a salty, spicy, and creamy cheese that’s guaranteed to be handmade from cow’s milk or a combination of cow’s and sheep’s milk: industrial production is prohibited by law.
 You’ll find it in salads and served alone as an appetizer with a glass of ouzo.